 The Frank Sinatra Select is available by the liter and the Single Barrel Select Series is only available in 750ml and 375ml bottles, while the Gentleman Jack, Black Label, and Rye come in all sizes from 50ml up to 1.75 liters.
 And sometimes the occasional novelty 3L bottle.

 Flavors of JD products

 Jack Daniel’s comes in a variety of flavors.
 Tennessee Fire is cinnamon flavored, there’s also Tennessee Honey, and Apple.
 All three of these are on the very sweet side and are notoriously sticky when spilled.
-They’re great for chilled shots (throw the bottle in the freezer!), or mixed with sodas and juices for quick tasty cocktails.
-Try dropping a shot of any of them in a glass of your favorite hard cider in the summer, or pour a bit in some freshly brewed tea for a hot toddy in the winter.
+They’re great for chilled shots (throw the bottle in the freezer!), or mixed with sodas and juices for quick and tasty cocktails.
+Try dropping a shot of any of them in a glass of your favorite hard cider in the summer, or pour a bit into some freshly brewed tea for a hot toddy in the winter.
 All flavors are available from 50ml up to 1.75-liter bottles.

 Pre Packaged Cocktails

-In the bottle, they offer their “Country Cocktails”, flavored malt beverages that are all 4.8% abv.
-The currently available flavors are Watermelon Punch, Black Jack Cola, Lynchburg Lemonade, Southern Citrus, Southern Peach, Downhome Punch, Berry Punch, and Cherry Limeade.
+In the bottle, they offer their “Country Cocktails,” flavored malt beverages that are all 4.8% abv.
+The currently available flavors are: Watermelon Punch, Black Jack Cola, Lynchburg Lemonade, Southern Citrus, Southern Peach, Downhome Punch, Berry Punch, and Cherry Limeade.

-Jack Daniel’s Pricing
+Cocktails with Jack Daniel’s

 - 1.5 oz Jack Daniel’s Tennessee Whiskey